-The purpose of the FVIP grant solicitation is to support local community-based organizations' efforts to address violent crime.
+The purpose of this OCGP grant solicitation is to support local law enforcement and communitybased organizations' efforts to address violent crime.
 The applicant must present a clear plan for sustainability.
 Applicants seeking to expand or replicate an existing project must be able to demonstrate progress and success in what has been done through the life of the existing project.

 This announcement provides guidance to aid applicants in determining eligibility, developing a program narrative, developing the itemized budget and budget narrative, and completing other related forms.
+Using the guidance presented in this document, applicants can efficiently and effectively prepare complete applications in the On-line Grant Management System (OGMS).